The 2018 monitoring round of the Global Partnership for Effective Development Cooperation (GPEDC) is now under way.

 This includes Indicator 4 which measures the transparency of development partners using metadata from IATI, OECD DAC CRS and FSS

-The list of Development partners involved in the 2016 round of monitoring can be found here and the 2018 partner list will be confirmed after the country datasets are submitted and will be shared via this Discuss post
+The list of Development partners involved in the 2016 round of monitoring can be found here and the 2018 partner list will be confirmed after the country datasets are submitted.
+The list of 2018 development partners can now be found here.

-The GPEDC Joint Support Team (JST) will download IATI publishing statistics on Timeliness, Comprehensiveness and Forward Looking data from the dashboard in mid-December .
+The GPEDC Joint Support Team (JST) will download IATI publishing statistics on Timeliness, Comprehensiveness and Forward Looking data from the dashboard on 14th of December.

 The technical team will provide all publishers involved with notice well in advance of the ‘pull date’ so that there is enough time for publishers to check and refresh their data.